SBA 7(a) Loan Borrower Qualifications

 Commercial real estate lending isn’t rocket science.
 But the lack of resources out there on the topic certainly make it feel that way, sometimes.
 That’s why we’ve designed this infographic to break it down into logical steps.

-What are SBA International Trade Loans?
+What Are SBA International Trade Loans?

 SBA International Trade Loans (ITLs) are a form of SBA-guaranteed export financing available for businesses who are involved in producing goods in the U.S. that will be involved in international trade, or to support businesses that have been negatively affected by international trade in recent years.
 SBA International Trade Loans have a maximum loan amount of $5 million, and provide the lender with a 90% loan guaranty.